LalithShiyam/QIMP-tools/PANDA/Readme.md

 # Python scripts and their function

-- Niftitest.py: Run the 2D based Pix2pix inference on the .nii volumes and returns the late dose frame from the low dose frames
+- Niftitest.py: Runs the 2D based Pix2pix inference on the .nii volumes and returns the late dose frame from the low dose frames.

-- 3D Gan Keras folder: the folder cointains the script of the 3D Gan. (need to re-think about the main page and the matlab scripts for 2D)
+- Normalize_PET_images: Normalizes and crops the images for the training.
+To run before the main.py

+- data_generator.py / NiftiDataset.py : They augment the data, extract the patches and feed them to the GAN.

+- check_loader_patches: Shows the low dose and high dose patches fed to the Gan during the training

+- main.py: Runs the training and the prediction on the training and validation dataset.

+- logger.py: Generates sample images and histograms to monitor the training.

+- predict.py: It launches the inference on training and validation data in the main.py

+- generator.py / discriminator.py / DCGAN.py: the architecture of the GAN.